raj-dandangi/Zomato-Restaurant-Analysis/README.md

 using RandomForestRegressor to find the answer which is the most infulancal factor for voting and popularty <br>

 Can we segment restaurants into distinct categories based on their operational and menu attributes to better understand the market?•we need to use Clustering for segmentation**
+---
+# a simple easy to understand presentation using power-BI